sfblackwell/bellows-tester/README.md

 To operate, the device is switched on it is place inside the camera the rear cover is closed.
 After a delay the device will make a series of light readings over a few minutes and will store them in a file call results.txt.
 This file can then be viewed on a computer.

+At the end of the test run the Leds on the Tiny2040 are also set to RED for light detected (Fail) or Green for light not detected (Pass).
+These LED'scan be viwed thru the back of the case.

 ### *** This is a work in progress ***

 ### *** I am not a coder or programer, so please excuse the chaos ***